-This is the Boeuf Bourguignon Recipe that French home cooks have been using for decades.
-An easy, no-fuss recipe that takes just 20 minutes of kitchen work, and results in meltingly tender beef in wonderfully rich, flavorful red wine sauce.
+This Easy Boeuf Bourguignon Recipe has been used by French home cooks for decades.
+A no-fuss recipe that takes just 20 minutes of kitchen work, and makes excellent beef bourguignon with meltingly tender beef in wonderfully rich, flavorful red wine sauce.

 The World's Easiest Boeuf Bourguignon Recipe?